Harry Dodge: Personal life

 Dodge is married to the author Maggie Nelson, with whom he has a child.
 He has an older child from a previous relationship.

-Dodge uses the pronoun “he,” but has long expressed disinterest in gender designations.
+Dodge uses the pronoun he, but has long expressed disinterest in gender designations.
 He identifies as a butch.
-In a 2017 interview with Lunch Ticket he discusses an interest in Adorno’s theory of “non-identity,” or “non-language knowings.”
+In a 2017 interview with Lunch Ticket he discusses an interest in Jane Bennett's formulation of Adorno’s theory of "non-identity", or "non-language knowings".